Glossary of Mortgage Terms

 Money paid to the lender for recording a home sale with the local authorities, thereby making it part of the public records.

-Slang for refinance, or a new mortgage on a property that does not change ownership.
+Slang for refinancing, or a new mortgage, on a property that does not change ownership.

 Request for Reconveyance